itssamuelrowe/zen-website/content/docs/packages.md

 // PackageExample.zen

 function main(...arguments)
-    var message = new com.example.Message('Hello, world!')
+    var message = new example.Message('Hello, world!')
     print(message)
 ```

 The `PackageExample` classs is declared in the default package.
 Whereas, the
-`Message` class is declared in the `com.example` package.
+`Message` class is declared in the `example` package.
 The `PackageExample` class
 uses the `Message` class, which is declared in another package.
 Therefore, you
-need to specify the fully qualified name of `Message`, which is `com.example.Message`.
+need to specify the fully qualified name of `Message`, which is `example.Message`.
 Basically, the fully qualified name of the `Message` class consists of its
 containing package and its name.

 However, classes in the same package can access other classes without their fully
 qualified names.
-Assume two classes, `com.example.Message` and `com.example.User`,
+Assume two classes, `example.Message` and `example.User`,
 both the classes are in the same package.
 The `User` class can access `Message`
 without its fully qualified name, and vice versa.

 In order for your program to find the `Message` class, one of following conditions
 should be met.

- * The program should be executed from a directory immediately above the `com.example`
+ * The program should be executed from a directory immediately above the `example`
    package.
- * The `ZEN_SEARCH_PATH` environment variable must include the path to `com\example`.
+ * The `ZEN_PATH` environment variable must include the path to `example`.
- * The `--search` parameter must specify the path to `com\example`.
+ * The `--path` parameter must specify the path to `example`.

-When you specify a search path, the path should not include `com\example` itself.
+When you specify a lookup path, the path should not include `com\example` itself.
 Instead you need to specify the directory which contains the package directory.
 Assume the `com\example` directory is stored in `C:\learning\com\example`.
-You need include `C:\learning` in the search path, not `C:\learning\com\example`.
+You need include `C:\learning` in the lookup path, not `C:\learning\com\example`.

 We recommend you to run the example programs from their root directories.
 Which
-means you do not have to create the search path for now.
+means you do not have to create the lookup path for now.
 For example, assume the
 `PackageExample` program shown earlier was stored in `C:\learning` and the
-`com.example` package was stored in `C:\learning\com\example`.
+`example` package was stored in `C:\learning\example`.
 To run this program,
 you need to execute the following commands in sequence from `C:\learning`.
 ```
-C:\learning>zen PackageExample.zen com/example/Message.zen
+C:\learning>zc PackageExample.zen example/Message.zen
 C:\learning>zvm PackageExample
 ```